kuzudb/kuzudb.github.io/docs/blog/factorization.md

 many-to-many (m-n) growing joins.
 If you have read [my previous blog](https://kuzudb.com/blog/what-every-gdbms-should-do-and-vision.html), efficiently handling m-n joins was one of the items on my list of properties that competent GDBMSs should excel in.
-This is because the workloads that GDBMSs commonly handle contain m-n joins across node records.
+This is because the workloads of GDBMSs commonly contain m-n joins across node records.
 Each user in a social network or an account in a financial transaction network or will have thousands of connections and if you want a GDBMS to find patterns on your graphs, you are